Nilss3/Nils-KU-collab/papers & research/content-rating-as-solution.md

 ## It's a real workload — but one we're paying for anyway

-Labelling everything is a big job, and it has to be **audited by the relevant institutions**, with real penalties for platforms that lie (calling adult content "all ages" to widen their audience).
+Labelling everything is a big job, and it has to be **audited or performed by the relevant institutions**, with real penalties for platforms that lie (calling adult content "all ages" to widen their audience).

 But notice: age verification is *also* an enormous workload: building age-check systems, ID infrastructure, age-signal APIs across every operating system and app store.
 The effort happens either way.
 The difference is **where it goes**: into surveilling every child, or into honestly labelling content **once**, so everyone benefits forever.
 It's not a risky overhaul of internet infrastructure just to block social media only.